 Bannerman’s own voice ranged from low G to the high A flat.
 She had a rich, warm tone and exemplary diction in whatever language she was singing.
 A regular soloist at the Three Choirs Festivals before and after the Second World War, she sang in the Elgar oratorios and in choral works by Kodáy, Lambert, Mendelssohn and Bliss.
 She gave more than 200 solo recitals for the BBC; she was a soloist in Bach Passions conducted by Vaughan Williams at the Leith Hill Festivals and worked often with such conductors as Ansermet, Beecham, Goossens and Boult.
 Besides French song, she excelled in German Lieder, Old Italian songs and the English repertoire from Purcell to Britten.

-At nine she returned to Britain to attend Cheltenham Ladies’ College, and in 1920 went to Paris to study singing with the tenor Lloyd d’Aubigné.
+In 1920 Bannerman went to Paris to study singing with the tenor Lloyd d’Aubigné.
 Two years later she returned to London to take lessons with d’Aubigné’s pupil Robert Tait, to whom she attributed much of her success.

 Bannerman then spent six months in Berlin with Lilli Lehmann and made a special study of lieder with von Zur Mühlen.
 Her first important London recital was at the Aeolian Hall in 1927.
 The next year she attended a Croiza recital, which made such an impression that she immediately asked to become her pupil, and for the next 10 years studied with her for a month every year.

-In 1937 she married Derek Lockett, a member of the London Stock Exchange and of The Musicians’ Company.
+In 1937 she married Derek Lockett, a member of The Musicians’ Company.
 They settled in a 17th Century farmhouse in the Chilterns, and converted a timbered barn into a music room where they put on song recitals and chamber concerts.

 A friendly woman with a ripe sense of humour and keen judgment, Betty Bannerman proved an inspiring teacher.
 She believed strongly in encouraging her pupils to regard other forms of artistic endeavour – painting, peotry, literature and drama – as part of their musical training.